Burkina Faso: Media

+Cinema

+The cinema of Burkina Faso is an important part of the West African film industry and African film as a whole.
+Burkina's contribution to African cinema started with the establishment of the film festival FESPACO (Festival Panafricain du Cinéma et de la Télévision de Ouagadougou), which was launched as a film week in 1969.
+Many of the nation's filmmakers are known internationally and have won international prizes.

+For many years the headquarters of the Pan African Federation of Filmmakers (FEPACI) was in Ouagadougou, rescued in 1983 from a period of moribund inactivity by the enthusiastic support and funding of President Sankara.
+(In 2006 the Secretariat of FEPACI moved to South Africa, but the headquarters of the organization is still in Ouagadougou.)
+Among the best known directors from Burkina Faso are Gaston Kaboré, Idrissa Ouedraogo, and Dani Kouyate.
+Burkina produces popular television series such as Les Bobodiouf.
+Internationally known filmmakers such as Ouedraogo, Kabore, Yameogo, and Kouyate make popular television series.

+Cuisine

+Typical of West African cuisine, Burkina Faso's cuisine is based on staple foods of sorghum, millet, rice, maize, peanuts, potatoes, beans, yams and okra.
+The most common sources of animal protein are chicken, chicken eggs and freshwater fish.
+A typical Burkinabè beverage is banji or palm wine, which is fermented palm sap; and zoom-kom, or "grain water" purportedly the national drink of Burkina Faso.
+Zoom-kom is milky-looking and whitish, having a water and cereal base, best drunk with ice cubes.
+In the more rural regions, in the outskirts of Burkina, dolo, a drink made from fermented millet, may be found.
+In times of crisis, one legume native to Burkina, zamnè, can be served as a main dish or in a sauce.

 Cultural festivals and events

 Every two years, Ouagadougou hosts the Panafrican Film and Television Festival of Ouagadougou (FESPACO), the largest African cinema festival on the continent (February, odd years).

 Held every two years since 1988, the International Art and Craft Fair, Ouagadougou (SIAO), is one of Africa's most important trade shows for art and handicrafts (late October-early November, even years).

 Also every two years, the Symposium de sculpture sur granit de Laongo takes place on a site located about 35 km from Ouagadougou, in the province of Oubritenga.

-The National Culture Week of Burkina Faso, better known by its French name La Semaine Nationale de la culture (SNC), is one of the most important cultural activities of Burkina Faso.
+The National Culture Week of Burkina Faso, better known by its French name La semaine nationale de la culture (SNC), is one of the most important cultural activities of Burkina Faso.
 It is a biennial event which takes place every two years in Bobo Dioulasso, the second-largest city in the country.

 The Festival International des Masques et des Arts (FESTIMA), celebrating traditional masks, is held every two years in Dédougou.